PupilMesh/OsAR/README.md

 # OSAR
-## It is an open source project to develope AR application with external peripheral
+## An open source AR SDK for Plug and Play Smart glasses